gitter-badger/node-path/modules/node-pre-assessment.md

 <!-- @section, "title" : "Pre-Test Your Node.js Fu"-->

-Before we begin, let's see test your current level of Node.js Fu.
-See how you do on the following pre-assessment questions!
+Before we begin, let's assess your current level of Node.js Fu.
+Try your best to answer the following pre-assessment questions correctly.

 <!-- @multipleChoice -->